OpenScienceMOOC/Module-1-Open-Principles/content_development/Task_2.md

 3. Each time you click one of the options, it will take you to the 'oauth' authorization page.
 Here, make sure only to authorize sources that you trust (which is basically all options) to help keep your data safe.

-4. After authorizing, you will be taken to the relevant search page for whichever organization you chose, automatically populated with a search result for your name.
+4. After authorizing, you will be taken to the relevant search page for whichever organization you chose (e.g., CrossRef), automatically populated with a search result for your name.

 5. Now you can simple select which works you want to be added to your own personal profile.